-The main concerns are that a significant number of non-destructive testing contractors fail to adopt routine working practices capable of keeping radiation exposures of employees as low as reasonably practicable: this is the main requirement of the Ionising Radiations Regulations 1999 (IRR99).
+The main concerns are that a significant number of non-destructive testing contractors fail to adopt routine working practices capable of keeping radiation exposures of employees as low as reasonably practicable: this is the main requirement of the Ionising Radiations Regulations 2017 (IRR17).
 Incidents occur because of poor job planning (most notably with site radiography); failure to use adequate local source shielding (collimation); or inadequate systems of work.
 HSE is taking forward a number of initiatives aimed at improving this sectors performance at managing radiation protection.
 This includes a free information sheet "Industrial radiography - managing radiation risks" Ionising Radiation Protection sheet IRP1 and an inspection and advice programme.

 If you need further assistance during office working hours please call:

-* The work may only be carried out provided you liaise fully with your client and relevant authorities in control of the site regarding your arrival, the assessment of non-radiological risks present on site, the radiological risks associated with the proposed work, and restriction of access to your controlled area(s).
+[a] You liaise fully with your client and relevant authorities in control of the site regarding your arrival, the assessment of non-radiological risks present on site, the radiological risks associated with the proposed work, and restriction of access to your controlled area(s).
 Any further work not included in this notification will be subject to the usual 7 day notification requirement.